majodev/majodev.github.io/src/notes/google-webfonts-helper/index.md

 **EDIT 2015-01-02:** UI improvements, CSS code highlighting, step by step instructions.

 **EDIT 2015-01-09:** Your generated archive only includes required files based on selected styles, formats and charsets.
 4-steps instruction.
 A special *Thank you* goes to the 212 stargazers, you are awesome!

+**EDIT 2015-01-12:** Just for reference: Before creating this service I've used an [awesome bash script](https://neverpanic.de/blog/2014/03/19/downloading-google-web-fonts-for-local-hosting/) by Clemens Lang to download Google fonts in all formats.
+So Kudos to him, my service builds upon his idea!